 Isolated, small countries do not have beneficial motives for the construction of dual land transportation infrastructure - roads and railways.
-A mainland country, even a very small country can have a railway system aiming at connecting the small country to its adjacent countries like Monaco which is a tiny country of only 2.2 km2; however, Monaco railway system aims to connect Monaco mainly to France, but also to other countries in Europe.
-The railways passing through Monaco are operated by the French National Railways (SNCF) (Kshetri, 2020).
+A mainland country, even a very small country can have a railway system aiming at connecting the small country to its adjacent countries like Monaco which is a tiny country of only 2.2 km; however Monaco railway system's aim is connecting Monaco mainly to France, but also to other countries in Europe.
+In fact, the railways passing through Monaco are operated by the French National Railways (SNCF) [1].

-Railways on islands adjacent to a populated mainland also exist like Long Island near New York, United States (Hacker, 2000), Sicily near Italy in Europe (Barbarossa & Pappalardo, 2021), and Hainan near China in Asia (Li et al., 2018).
+Railways on islands adjacent to a populated mainland also exist like Long Island near New York, United States [2], Sicily near Italy in Europe [3], and Hainan near China in Asia [4].
 The distances of these adjacent islands from the mainland are listed in Table 1.
 Madagascar is much further than these islands and therefore cannot be deemed a portion of the mainland.